Women's education in Pakistan: Gender disparity in education in Pakistan

 According to UNDP 2010 report, Pakistan ranked 120 in 146 countries in terms of Gender-related Development Index (GDI), and in terms of Gender Empowerment Measurement (GEM) ranking, it ranked 92 in 94 countries.
 Gender inequality in education can be measured in different ways.
 Gross and net enrollment rates and completion and drop-out rates are the ways to identify the gender inequality in education.
-Pakistan aims to achieve Millennium Development Goals and also aims to eliminate gender disparity at all levels of education by the year 2015.
+Pakistan aims to achieve Millennium Development Goals and also aimed to eliminate gender disparity at all levels of education by the year 2015.
 Elimination of gender disparity at all levels of education requires higher allocation of resources on women's education.
 Strong gender disparities exist in literacy and educational attainment between rural and urban areas of Pakistan.

 Socio-economic hurdles

-Patriarchal values are deeply embedded in the society of Pakistan, and its different manifestations are observed in different aspects of the society.
-As mentioned above, gender division of labour enforces women to primarily specialize in unpaid care work as mothers and wives at home, whereas men perform paid work, and come out as breadwinners.
-This has led to a low level of resource investment in girls' education not only by their families but also by the state.
+Patriarchal values are deeply embedded in the society of Pakistan, and their different manifestations are observed in various aspects of the society.
+As mentioned above,the gender division of labour enforces women to primarily specialize in unpaid care work as mothers and wives at home, whereas men perform paid work, and emerge as breadwinners.
+This has led to a low level of resource investment in girls' education, not only by their families but also by the state.
 This low investment in women's human capital, compounded by negative social biases and cultural practices, restrictions on women's mobility and the internalization of patriarchy by women themselves, becomes the basis for gender discrimination and disparities in most spheres of life.
-Some of the ramifications are that women are unable to develop job-market skills, hence, they have limited opportunities available to them in the wage-labour market.
+Some of the ramifications are that women are unable to develop job-market skills, hence, they have limited opportunities available to them in the wage labour market.
 Moreover, social and cultural restrictions limit women's chances to compete for resources in a world outside the four walls of their homes.
 It translates into social and economic dependency of women on men.
 The nature and degree of women's oppression and subordination vary across classes, regions and the rural and urban divide in Pakistan.
 It has been observed that male dominant structures are relatively more marked in the rural and tribal setting where local customs and indigenous laws establish stronger male authority and power over women.